AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ```

-The exact syntax will probably be a bit different, making the representation of the stack slots abstract, but there's the gist of it.
+The exact syntax will probably be a bit different, but there's the gist of it.

-Ah, but do we assign stack slots?
-As it turns out, an important optimization in GHC is to use return values as stack slots whenever possible.
-For example, given the program
+But how do we map the stack slots to actual hardware locations?
+As it turns out, it is quite common in GHC that the first definition of a variable comes when its value is returned from a function call.
+If the value is returned on the stack, then an important optimization is to avoid copying that value to some other ``local`` location on the stack.
+How is that achieved?
+By making sure the location where the value is returned is defined as its local location.

+For example,

 ```wiki
 f() {